 The property that will be pledged as collateral for a loan.

 Structured for the borrower to make mortgage payments 2 times a month.
 For instance, on the 1st and 15th of each month.

 Equity that comes from a purchaser or homeowner performing upkeep or doing renovations on a property that is up for purchase or refinancing.

 Stands for Total Debt Service Ratio.
 This is the percentage of annual gross income that is required to pay back all the borrower’s debt, including mortgage principal payments, mortgage interest payments, property taxes, and heat payments, plus monthly payments of any other debt.
 If the property is a condominium, condo fees will also be worked into this ratio.

 A lien on a property that has third place claim after the first and second mortgages.

 Insurance that protects the owner or mortgagee of the property from any lawsuits or claims arising from a defective title.

 The process of deciding whether or not to provide a mortgage loan to a home buyer based on credit, employment, assets and other factors.
-In addition, it is also the matching of the home buyer to a mortgage lender, mortgage product, interest rate, mortgage term, etc.

 VARIABLE RATE MORTGAGE